CTL-2023/sasa-materialgirls/report_test.md

   </tr>
 </table>

-The figure on the left uses the parameters given by the readme file, the figure on the right is an example using differentb parameters.
+The figure on the left uses the parameters given by the readme file, the figure on the right is an example using different parameters.